abhishek-mehra/disaster_tweets_classification/readme.md

 I am a frequent Twitter user who uses it to follow specific people and find a lot of useful information.
 I chose this dataset from the Twitter First NLP project for that purpose.
 I chose a basic project to start with, which will help with the basics of NLP.

 Issue Statement
-The idea of the project was to use the tweets to identify disasters happening in real time.
+The idea of the project was to use tweets to identify disasters happening in real time.

 Use Case
 Tweets can be monitored by news or disaster agencies to act quickly.